Irisbus Agora: Europe

 The RATP Group was the largest purchaser with over 2,500.
 Standard Agora buses have been used in Greece by Athens bus operator OASA in two versions: diesel and CNG.

 In Spain the Agora (known as Renault/Irisbus Citybus) have been one of the most common buses in the 2000s and 2010s, with plenty of units in Málaga, Sevilla, Madrid, Valencia or Zaragoza from both Renault and Irisbus and also Standard and Long versions.

 In Czech Republic 321 Agora S (Citybus 12M) and 53 Agora L (Citybus 18M) were delivered to Prague and more than 350 buses to other Czech cities.
 They were manufactured in Karosa factory in Vysoké Mýto (today part of Iveco Bus).

 United Kingdom

 In England, 23 were bodied by Optare, the majority for Norfolk Green for its rural and urban services.

 Australia

 In Australia, a batch was ordered by King Brothers.
-Six Northcoast Bus & Coach bodied examples were delivered, however a larger order for Custom Coaches and Australian Bus Manufacturers bodied examples was reneged on and amongst the operators to purchase them were ACTION (20), Baxter's Bus Lines (5), Fearne's (5) and Thompsons Bus Service (5).
+Six Northcoast Bus & Coach bodied examples were delivered, however a larger order for Custom Coaches and Australian Bus Manufacturers bodied examples was reneged on and amongst the operators to purchase them were ACTION (20), Baxter's Coaches (5), Fearne's (5) and Thompsons Bus Service (5).